 KZH polynomial commitments

-$ \def\kzh#1{\mathsf{KZH}_{#1}} \def\kzhTwo{\kzh{2}} \def\kzhK{\kzh{k}} \def\kzhSetup#1{\kzh{#1}.\mathsf{Setup}} \def\kzhOpen#1{\kzh{#1}.\mathsf{Open}} \def\tobin#1{\langle #1 \rangle} \def\vect#1{\boldsymbol{#1}} \def\btau{\vect{\tau}} \def\prk{\mathsf{prk}} \def\G{\vect{G}} \def\A{\vect{A}} \def\V{\vect{V}} \def\H{\mat{H}} %\def\?{\vect{?}} % - Let $\tobin{i}_s$ denote the $s$-bit binary representation of $i$ $
+$ \def\ipa{\mathsf{IPA}} \def\kzh#1{\mathsf{KZH}_{#1}} \def\kzhTwo{\kzh{2}} \def\kzhK{\kzh{k}} \def\kzhTwoGen{\kzhTwo^{n, m}} \def\kzhTwoSqr{\kzhTwo^{\sqrt{N}}} \def\kzhSetup#1{\kzh{#1}.\mathsf{Setup}} \def\kzhOpen#1{\kzh{#1}.\mathsf{Open}} \def\tobin#1{\langle #1 \rangle} \def\vect#1{\boldsymbol{#1}} \def\btau{\vect{\tau}} \def\G{\vect{G}} \def\A{\vect{A}} \def\V{\widetilde{V}} \def\Vp{\V'} \def\VV{\widetilde{\vect{V}}} \def\H{\mat{H}} %\def\?{\vect{?}} % - Let $\tobin{i}_s$ denote the $s$-bit binary representation of $i$ $

-$ \def\bin{\{0,1\}} \def\eq{\mathsf{eq}} \def\SC{\mathsf{SumCheck}} \def\mle#1{\mathsf{MLE}(#1)} \def\i{\boldsymbol{i}} \def\j{\boldsymbol{j}} \def\x{\boldsymbol{x}} \def\X{\boldsymbol{X}} \def\y{\boldsymbol{y}} \def\Y{\boldsymbol{Y}} $
+$ \def\bin{\{0,1\}} \def\eq{\mathsf{eq}} \def\SC{\mathsf{SumCheck}} \def\MLE#1{\mathsf{MLE}(#1)} \def\i{\boldsymbol{i}} \def\j{\boldsymbol{j}} \def\x{\boldsymbol{x}} \def\X{\boldsymbol{X}} \def\y{\boldsymbol{y}} \def\Y{\boldsymbol{Y}} $

 Preliminaries